bedna-KU/CryptoCoin_stock_trading/docs/experiments.md

 python3 done_predict_doge_btc.py

 ```
-result is every bad, but interesting
+The result is always bad, but interesting